-Our full clean room services include a range of testing including leak testing, for helium and positive pressure testing.
-Macfab’s focus on providing a low total cost of ownership through quality work is added through our leak testing of prototype and production parts.
+Our full cleanroom services include a range of testing, including leak testing, for helium and positive pressure testing.
+Macfab’s focus on providing a low total cost of ownership through quality work is enabled through our leak testing of prototype and production parts.

-Leak testing is a form of Non-destructive Testing (NDT).
-This form of testing allows validation of the part and process while not requiring it to be a sacrificial (scrap) part.
-Using our Agilent vacuum and leak detectors combined with our innovative custom testing systems, your parts will arrive as expected.
+Leak testing is a form of Non-Destructive Testing (NDT).
+This type of testing allows for validation of the part and process, without sacrificing or scrapping the part.
+Our Agilent vacuum, leak detectors, and innovative custom testing systems will ensure your parts arrive as expected.

 Macfab practices these leak testing methods in order of sensitivity:

 Air Pressure (Vacuum) Decay utilizes air up to 80 pounds per square inch (PSI) in a vacuum.
 This process reduces the variation caused by temperature, has a higher throughput than other methods, and can detect multiple defects if present.